BWurster/explain-selection-with-ai/README.md

-# Obsidian AI Expander Plugin
+# Obsidian Explain Selection with AI Plugin

 This is a plugin for Obsidian (https://obsidian.md).